cienfleur/web-api-ca/README.md

 ## Setup requirements.

 This web app requires a TMDB API key and MongoDB environment set up before it can successfully be run.
+Your TMDB API key can be found at [this link](https://www.themoviedb.org/settings/api).
+MongoDB can be found at [this link](https://www.mongodb.com/).

 ## API Configuration

-Describe any configuration that needs to take place before running the API.
-For example, creating an `.env` file and what variables to put in it.
-Give an example of how this might be done.

-REMEMBER: DON'T PUT YOUR OWN USERNAMES/PASSWORDS/AUTH KEYS IN THE README OR ON GITHUB, just placeholders as indicated below:

 After cloning this repository, in order to successfully run the web app, create a `.env` file in both the `react-movies` and `movies-api` folders, and put the following variables into each file respectively:
 ```